couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 query "SELECT text, title FROM chat_data.workshop.knowledge_base" | explore
 ```
 > [!TIP]
-> The command `explore` shows all the documents in a list, to close this list and to return back to nushell, click on `ESC` button
+> The command `explore` shows all the documents with field name in a table, to close this table and to return back to nushell, click on `ESC` button

 If you explore the results, you will see, that each document now has a `textVector` field containing vector embeddings, which were created from the `text` field of each document